My Early Days in Abaco, on Green Turtle Cay

 The new Crest or Great Seal of the Bahamas shown below is features on the back of most of the Bahamian Dollars above.

 Mr. Lynden Pindling, of the progressive Liberal Party (PLP) was the often controversial first prime minister the Bahamas since independence from Britain in 1973.
 After nineteen years in office with the latter part being tainted with corruption, 1992 saw the election swing to the Free National Movement (FNM) and Mr. Hubert Ingraham as Prime Minister.
 As a result the Abacos moved forward and developed at a far greater pace.
 No doubt it's growth was a reflection of the booming economy in the US during the the same period.
 But this writer would suggest that it had more to do with Mr. Hubert Ingraham who unlike his predecessor directed massive improvements to the infrastructure of the less developed out islands.
 Add to this his tourist friendly policies and the fact that he happens to be a native of Coopers Town on the island of Great Abaco.
 No longer were the cruising folks required to leave after 6 months or pay a 25% duty on the value of their boat.
 American investment in a home no longer carried the fear of being heavily taxed or even nationalized.
 Ingraham policies for the most part are still intact today.
 The 2002 election saw the election of new prime minister, Perry Christie (PLP) of Nassau defeating Mr. Ingraham who then took his old house seat in Coopers Town, Abaco.
 Disenchantment with Mr. Christie set in during the next five years and Mr. Ingraham was elected once again in 2007.
 But wait!
 Mr. Christie was elected again in the spring of 2012.
+The big news, and subject for it's own webpage was the dubious arrival of the Chinese in 2017.

 Today's populace of the Abacos can trace their ancestors to the loyalists who settled here in the late 1700's during our revolution.
 Fact is, on Man-O-War Cay the boat building capitol of the Abacos, 70% of it's inhabitants can trace their ancestry to the first Albury who at age 16 fathered the first of 13 children with his 13 year old wife.
 The Cay's residents have a lot of similar looking features (understandably).
 Many attend college in the states and have taken to marry Americans in recent times.
 Today the family names of those original settlers still predominate the Abacos.
 More so on some cays than the others.
 Some of those names are Bethel, Sawyer, Lowe, Albury, Malone, Sands, Thompson, Roberts, Pinder and Macintosh.